suixinsuo/olympus-protocol/docs/Using Components.md

 a) It deploys and configures all required contracts each test run (which takes time).
 b) It can be run with a valid private key onto any configured network.
 You can check the command we created npm run `testKovan` in `package.json`.

 In our case, it takes a long time to deploy all contracts, many of which are not required for a specific test case.
 In order to optimize it, we have created the suite concept, one attribute that will allow us to select which contracts we want to deploy.
-You can find it at the end of the migrations file
+You can find it at the end of the migrations file.

 ```javascript
 if (flags.suite && typeof eval(`deploy${flags.suite}`) === "function") {